Hagi17/Public/turingmachine/readme.md

 //comments will be ignored

 *#include &lt;file&gt;* includes a Sub-TM (as many as needed)
-   with AS &lt;prefix&gt; a override prefix for this TM can be specified, this way multiple instances of a TM can be loaded and used
+   with AS &lt;prefix&gt; a override prefix for this TM can be specified, this way multiple instances of a TM can be loaded and used with (template character) a template character for this TM-Program instance can be specified
 *#include INTERNAL* includes the internal functions
 *Name*            indicates the Name of the Program (important when used as Sub-TM).
 *init*            indicates the start State of the Program.